Dalton Maldonado: Early life and education

+Coming out experience

-In 2015, Maldonado was featured as one of the most influential people in the LGBT community by the magazine Out and he was named "Person of the Year" by Outsports.
-He grew up in Kentucky and became known after coming out after a basketball game.
+He became known after coming out after a basketball game.
 His coming out gained national attention after being featured in Outsports magazine.
 Maldonado wants to make sure no other teen endures the harassment he received after coming out, saying in a Facebook post, “To the kid who isn’t out and who is reading this ... it’s going to get better.
 You’ll see that it’s not as scary as you think, and the people who truly love you will stick by your side, and that’s the people you truly need in your life.
 To the parents who have a gay son or daughter, accept them.
 You don’t know what they might already be facing.”

 Maldonado's coming out occurred at a high school basketball game in Lexington, Kentucky, on December 28, 2014.
 He was playing in a tournament with his Betsy Layne High School team, who lost the game to Bryan Station High School.
 During the post-game handshake, a member of the opposing team called Maldonado an anti-gay slur.
 He shoots back with, “Yeah baby.
 Can I have your number?”.
 Soon after, he retreated to the locker room and began to break down.
-He had only come out to a friend on the team and his parents earlier that week- the latter not being supportive of his sexuality.
+He had only come out to a friend on the team and his parents earlier that week - the latter not being supportive of his sexuality.
 When his team caught up to him, they began asking questions relating to the incident.
 Maldonado then decided to come out to his supportive teammates.
 The opposing team followed suit as they all walked back to their bus.
 When they made it on the bus, the Bryan Station students began banging on the nearest window, shouting gay slurs at the team.
 Some students tried to board the bus but were stopped by Maldonado, his coach, and the bus driver.
 When the Betsy Layne students drove off, the opposing team members got into their cars and followed the bus, making threatening gestures at the students.
 The coach contacted the police after seeing the gestures, and cops were waiting at the hotel when they arrived.
 Maldonado decided to continue playing in the tournament regardless.
 He and his teammates had police escorts to and from the games and were only allowed on a specific hotel floor.

 Following reports that he had been harassed because of his sexuality by the rival team from Bryan Station High School, both schools were challenged in the press.
 Both schools said that they had conducted internal investigations and denied any wrongdoing.

-The Fayette County Public Schools administration's investigation concluded that the event "was inaccurately reported and mischaracterized" by the media.
+The Fayette County public schools administration's investigation concluded that the event "was inaccurately reported and mischaracterized" by the media.